stackbit-projects/lavernefantasticfinds-9343b/src/pages/posts/grand-canyon.md

 ---
-title: Welcome to the world of consignment and cool things.
+title: Day one of FaceBook Live
 excerpt: >-
   The Grand Canyon is a steep-sided canyon carved by the Colorado River in Arizona, United States.
 The Grand Canyon is 277 miles (446 km) long, up to 18